OpenFAST/openfast/docs/source/user/aerodyn-olaf/OLAFTheory.rst

 middle of the lifting-line (:math:`\eta=0.5`).
-Theoretical circulation results for an elliptic wing with a cosine spacing are retrieved with such discretization since it places the control points closer to stronger trailing segments at the wing extremities (see e.g. :cite:`Kerwin:lecturenotes`).
+Theoretical circulation results for an elliptic wing with a cosine spacing are retrieved with such discretization since it places the control points closer to stronger trailing segments at the wing extremities (see e.g. :cite:`olaf-Kerwin:lecturenotes`).

 .. _sec:CirculationMethods: